shree026/wordpress_deployment_on_ec2/README.md

 # WORDPRESS DEPLOYMENT ON AWS EC2
-## First we will launch an ec2 instance
+## First launch an ec2 instance
   for learning in detail how to launch ec2 instance

-## After launching an ec2 we will install apache-httpd and start it's service
+## After launching an ec2 ,install apache-httpd and start it's service
 ```
 root@jarvis:~# yum install httpd -y
 root@jarvis:~# systemctl enable --now httpd
 ```
-## Now install mysql or mariadb for database and start it's service
+##  install mysql or mariadb for database and start it's service

 ```
 root@jarvis:~#  yum install mariadb-server
 root@jarvis:~# systemctl start mariadb
 ```
-### After starting it's service we need to log in to mariadb
+### After starting it's service ,log in to mariadb
 ```
 root@jarvis:~# mysql_secure_installation
 NOTE: RUNNING ALL PARTS OF THIS SCRIPT IS RECOMMENDED FOR ALL MariaDB